Ahmed-Arafat10/Git/Git.md

 - Each commit , reset on origin/master branch, different branches

-- Show all commits with reflog referenece and copy Checksum of deleted commit
+- Show all commits with reflog reference and copy Checksum of deleted commit
 $ git log -g